asayda01/Mars_Rover_Challenge/README.md

-# TypeScript project with Tests
+# Mars Rover Challenge

-This repository can be used as a template for creating a TypeScript project using Jest for testing.
+This repository was created for a TypeScript project using Jest for testing.

 ## Instructions